Etiquette in technology: Tone indicators

+Snapchat and commercial recognition

 Now, as newer modes of communication become increasingly common, apps such as Snapchat are growing to develop platform-specific rules and etiquette.
 Snapchat lets a user send pictures or videos that disappear after several seconds.
 Although it is entirely possible to make use of Snapchat for the purpose of sexting, namely sending nude and erotic photos, originally compared to Instagram by way of the app's ability to broadcast pictures to many people, it has now become standard to communicate through Snapchat by sending pictures back and forth and using the caption bar for messages.
 The reply option on Snapchat specifically promotes this behavior, but Snapchat etiquette is not set in stone.
 Some people use Snapchat specifically for the purpose of communication, while some use it to simply provide a visual update of their day.
 The newest update to Snapchat, an instant messaging add-on, seems to be catered to those who use the app to send messages back and forth.